LEGAL

 Policies — occurrence type

-7 years after cancelation of policy
+7 years after cancellation of policy

 Policies — claims-made type

-7 years after cancelation of policy
+7 years after cancellation of policy

 Accident reports